Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 ## Shor's Algorithm

 The Shor's algorithm, proposed by Peter Shor in 1995, is probably one of the most famous quantum algorithm known by today.
-The algorithm is significant because it enables to find 2 factors of a number in polynomial time, while the security of our online transactions rests on the assumption that factoring integers with a thousand or more digits is practically impossible.
+The algorithm is significant because it enables to find 2 factors of a number in polynomial time with its number of digits, while the security of our online transactions rests on the assumption that factoring integers with a thousand or more digits is practically impossible.
 Shor's algorithm was first experimentally demonstrated in 2001 by a group at IBM, which factored 15 into 3 and 5, using a quantum computer of 7 qubits.

 ### Complexity of factoring